hashim222/hash-dental-care/testings.md

 ## Testings

-* ## This project was tested manually several times throughout develepment.
+* ## This project was tested manually several times throughout development.

     Access✅
     No Access❌
     * ## Guest user's testCases
     * ### All these functionalities have been tested for a guest users, and they work fine.
         * User's have access to Home Page✅
-        * In the Home page user's can click the `Book Appointment` button to make an appointment❌
+        * In the Home page, user's can click the `Book Appointment` button to make an appointment by form❌
         * User's have access to Treatments page✅
-        * To make an appointment, users can click the treatment they are interested in on the Treatments page❌
+        * To make an appointment, users can click the treatment they are interested in on the Treatments page and they will see a booking form❌
         * User's have access to Contact Us page✅
         * Users's have access to Manage Booking Page❌
         * By filling out the form, users can contact us✅